 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-TRV, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 6.33, 6.62, 3.36, 6.30, 9.74, passes since the latest quarter's earnings are on track to be the best yet.
+TRV, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 6.62, 3.36, 6.30, 9.74, 10.70, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]